IUPAC/WFChemCookbook/_sources/standards/std_unique_identifiers.md

 so if you don’t see the unit you want to use, you can generate the string for that unit even though it is not already part of the QUDT system.
 You can subsequently submit a request to propose the new unit that you need.

-## Unique identifiers for research articles
+## Unique Identifiers for Research Articles
 Introduced in 2000, the Digital Object Identifier ([DOI](https://www.doi.org/)) has revolutionized publishing research.
 Today all major publishers assign a DOI with a research article once its accepted and this makes the publication easy to reference and find.
 In addition, if you write a paper and cite papers that have DOI’s, it is easier than ever to